Can you afford to have a baby?

 Other maternity entitlements

-Also, bear in mind that pregnant women can take paid time off work for antenatal appointments and are entitled to free NHS dental care and free prescriptions during pregnancy and after the baby’s born.
-Plus, if you receive certain benefits you can get the Sure Start Maternity Grant, which is a one-off £500 payment.
+Pregnant women are entitled to take paid time off work for antenatal appointments.
+Free NHS dental care and free prescriptions are also provided during pregnancy and for 12 months after the baby’s born.
+Plus, those who receive certain benefits can get the Sure Start Maternity Grant, which is a one-off £500 payment.

 Child Benefit

-You’ll need some cash to prepare for your new arrival.
-Purchases range from big things like a pram and a cot, to smaller things like nappies, blankets and newborn babygrows.
-On average parents spend £1,000 preparing for their first child according to a recent survey, while the average expenditure for the first 12 months of a baby’s life is just over £9,000.
+Studies suggest that, on average, you’re likely to spend over £500 in just the first month of your baby’s life.
+Therefore, you’ll need some cash to prepare for your new arrival.
+Purchases range from big things like a pram and a cot, to smaller things like nappies, blankets and babygrows.

 However, you can really cut down these costs and prepare for your baby on a shoestring if necessary.
-Many newborn items are only used for a very short amount of time, so getting second-hand bits - from NCT nearly-new sales and from friends and family, for example - can be a really good option.
+Many newborn items are only used for a very short amount of time.
+Getting second-hand items from places like NCT nearly-new sales and friends and family can be a good option.

 Check out our article on financial planning for your first baby for more tips.